Fix your downsampling ASAP! Be natively more robust via Aliasing and Spectral Artifact free Pooling: Related Work

-Therefore, utilizing a simple adversary without the need for additional data is preferable.
-The Fast Gradient Sign Method (FGSM) \cite{harnesssing} is the simplest form of adversary, as it creates adversaries in a single step, making it more efficient than more complex methods like Projected Gradient Descent (PGD) \cite{pgd}, which require multiple steps to generate adversaries.
-This iterative process of PGD takes nearly eight times longer than simple FGSM training.
-However, FGSM is susceptible to catastrophic overfitting \cite{wong2020fast}, where the robust accuracy drops to zero against more complex adversaries (e.g., PGD) when trained with simpler adversaries (e.g., FGSM), while still maintaining high accuracy against simple adversaries. \cite{grabinski2022aliasing} demonstrated a correlation between aliasing after downsampling and catastrophic overfitting, proposing FLC pooling \cite{grabinski2022frequencylowcut} as a solution to mitigate catastrophic overfitting.
+Specifically, FGSM \cite{harnesssing} is a single-step attack and therefore more efficient than more complex, multi-step methods like PGD \cite{pgd}.
+In common settings, the iterative process of PGD takes nearly nine times (\autoref{tab:time_report}) longer than FGSM training.
+However, FGSM training is susceptible to catastrophic overfitting \cite{wong2020fast}.
+Catastrophic overfitting describes the phenomenon during adversarial training (e.g.~with single-step FGSM) where the model overfits to the attack it is trained on, leading to increased susceptibility to other attacks (e.g.~multi-step PGD) \cite{9157154,kim2021understanding}.
+While we demonstrate a correlation between aliasing after downsampling and catastrophic overfitting in \cite{grabinski2022aliasing}, in this work we propose downsampling in the frequency domain, specifically FLC Pooling and ASAP, as an option to reduce the risk of catastrophic overfitting.
+In consequence, we observe an empirical benefit on efficient adversarial training.